e46and2/e46and2.github.io/_posts/2018-03-28-writing_with_robots.markdown

 ---

 Why do I want to become a developer?
-The short answer is: because it's fun.
-And because I finally believe that I can.
+The short answer (tl;dr) is: because it's fun.
+And the long answer (below), is because I finally believe that I can.

 In her 2004 article for *The American Scholar,* "[The Scientific Method: Dining with Robots](https://www.jstor.org/stable/41221351?seq=1#page_scan_tab_contents)," Ellen Ullman describes the experience of her first programming class.
 When I first read this article as an undergrad, I was struck by three things.